Montana Learning Solutions

 • Dyslexia Resources

 A fantastic resource for learning more about dyslexia can be found at Bright Solutions for Dyslexia.
-You will find a multitude of videos that will be extremely helpful in gaining knowledge about dyslexia.
-I highly suggest spending time watching the free videos on this website before meeting with your child’s school if you suspect they may have dyslexia.
-You will gain valuable insight and knowledge to help advocate for your child and what they need to succeed.
+This website offers a multitude of videos that are extremely helpful for gaining knowledge about dyslexia and can aid in dyslexia advocacy.
+I highly suggest spending time watching the free videos before meeting with your child’s school for dyslexia screening if you suspect they may have dyslexia.
+By doing so, you will gain valuable insight and knowledge that will help you advocate effectively for your child’s reading support and what they need to succeed.

 Bright Solutions for Dyslexia